Philippine Coast Guard Salary and Ranks 2026 | Comprehensive Guide

 Updated:

-Welcome to the Philippine Coast Guard Salary and Ranks 2025!
+Planning to join the Philippine Coast Guard or curious about the Philippine Coast Guard Salary and Ranks in 2026?

-Below, you can see the salary table for Commissioned and Non-Commissioned Officers.
+Below, you can see the salary table for PCG Commissioned and Non-Commissioned Officers, effective January 1, 2026.

 Here are the salaries of Commissioned Officers by rank from highest to lowest: